RobertAlbus/robertalbus-content/projects/sitecore-media-importer.md

     * Recursive
 * Implements a custom Experience Ribbon section for integration into the existing CMS GUI
 * Implemented as a Feature Module in accordance with Sitecore's Helix architectural principals

-Shortcomings:
-* Was written with virtually zero experience in the entire stack